byorgey/blog/posts/2016/10/25/adventures-in-enumerating-balanced-brackets.markdown

 <span>&gt;</span>   <span style="color:red;">,</span> <span>r</span> <span style="color:red;">&lt;-</span> <span>allTrees</span> <span>k</span>
 <span>&gt;</span>   <span style="color:red;">]</span>
 </code></pre>
-<p>We generate the trees in “left-biased” order, where we first choose to put all $latex n-1$ nodes on the left, then $latex n-2$ on the left and $latex 1$ on the right, and so on.
+<p>We generate the trees in “left-biased” order, where we first choose to put all $n-1$ nodes on the left, then $n-2$ on the left and $1$ on the right, and so on.
 Since a subtree on the left will result in another opening paren, but a subtree on the right will result in a closing paren followed by an open paren, it makes intuitive sense that this corresponds to generating bracketings in sorted order.
-You can see that the size-$latex 3$ trees above, generated in left-biased order, indeed have their bracketings sorted.</p>
+You can see that the size-$3$ trees above, generated in left-biased order, indeed have their bracketings sorted.</p>
-<p>Writing <code>allTrees</code> is easy enough, but it’s definitely not going to cut it: the problem states that we could have up to $latex n = 1000$.
-The number of trees with $latex 1000$ nodes <em>has 598 digits</em> (!!), so we can’t possibly generate the entire list and then index into it.
+<p>Writing <code>allTrees</code> is easy enough, but it’s definitely not going to cut it: the problem states that we could have up to $n = 1000$.
+The number of trees with $1000$ nodes <em>has 598 digits</em> (!!), so we can’t possibly generate the entire list and then index into it.
 Instead we need a function that can more efficiently generate the tree with a given index, <em>without</em> having to generate all the other trees before it.</p>
 <p>So I immediately launched into writing such a function, but it’s tricky to get right.
 It involves computing Catalan numbers, and cumulative sums of products of Catalan numbers, and <code>divMod</code>, and… I never did get that function working properly.</p>
 <h2 id="the-first-epiphany">The first epiphany</h2>
 <p>But I never should have written that function in the first place!
 What I <em>should</em> have done first was to do some simple tests just to confirm my intuition that left-biased tree order corresponds to sorted bracketing order.
 Because if I had, I would have found this:</p>